Centiment-io/neuroBN/Readme.md

 - Supervised Classification : predict class labels of new data from training data.
 - Unsupervised Classification : learning from data where the ground truth is unknown.
 One example of this task is "clustering" - assigning data into clusters of similar observations.

+<h2>Data</h2>

+The goal is to achieve full availability of state-of-the-art Bayesian network functionality for seamless use with all types of neuroscience data:
+- Morphological Data
+- Electrophysiological Data
+- Genomics/Proteomics/Transcriptomics Data
+- Neuroimaging Data
+	- fMRI
+	- MRI
+	- EEG
+- Others
+	- ECoG
+	- EMG
+	- JME
+	- TCD
+	- DTI
+	- PET

+<h2>Call for Researchers</h2>
+If you are a neuroscience researcher or student who thinks the incredible learning/classification/inference functionality of Bayesian networks can add value to your work, please contact me and I will either a) answer questions or give advice on how to get the most out of neuroBN or b) work with you to build custom functionality that integrates your work with the neuroBN code.
+Email me at ncullen.th@dartmouth.edu.

 <h2>References</h2>
 - [1] Bielza, C., Larranaga, P. "Bayesian networks in neuroscience: a survey"